-Learn how to run experiments in Unless with split tests, A/B/n tests, control groups, and micro A/B tests.
+Learn how to run experiments in Unless with split tests, A/B/n tests, control groups, and page goals.

-Unless offers multiple ways to test the success of your experiences; split tests, testing multiple variations, continuous validation with a control group, as well as micro a/b tests.
+Unless offers multiple ways to test the success of your experiences; split tests, testing multiple variations, continuous validation with a control group, as well as setting page goals.

 You can create an experience (on-site or add-on) and adjust its settings as usual, click save, and move on to the Testing tab.
 Alternatively, you can use the editor to make changes first and then go to the Testing tab.
 This way when you are adding more variations, they will also have the changes you made to the first variation.